mahmoud/lithoxyl/docs/on_concurrency.rst

 completely.

-One option is to solve it at a higher level, IDs that are used to correlate and collate records.
+One option is to solve it at a higher level, IDs that are used to correlate and collate actions.
 Lithoxyl provides a few helpful values in this domain:

 * context.PROCESS_GUID
 * context.get_context().context_guid
 * Logger.logger_guid and logger.logger_id
-* Record.record_id
+* Action.action_id
-* sensible.get_record_guid
+* sensible.get_action_guid

 GUIDs are opaque values with uniqueness assurance.
 They are similar to UUIDs, but are denser (base64, not hex) for smaller logs and faster to